anushka318/ECE143_project/README.md

 Secondary dataset (https://www.kaggle.com/datasets/carlsonhoo/university-social-anxiety-survey/data)

 The objective of this dataset is to understand the social anxiety condition for student.
 The dataset were collected via google form and export to csv files.
+We use this for joint analysis with the main dataset.

 # Proposed Solution and Real-World Application:
 Our proposed solution focuses on utilizing data preprocessing and exploratory data analysis to study student anxiety, structuring the project into two main phases: data cleaning and data analysis with visualization.